Ikarus76/UEJoystickPlugin/readme.md

 3) ready with SDL2

-4) Copy or Link the JoystickPlugin into /Engine/Plugins (result -> UnrealEngine/Engine/Plugins/JoystickPlugin)
+4) Copy (or Link <- Symlinks seems not to work?!) the JoystickPlugin into /Engine/Plugins (result -> UnrealEngine/Engine/Plugins/JoystickPlugin)

 5) ./GenerateProjectFiles.sh to create the makefile which compiles the joystickplugins with the whole engine

 6) compile

 7) start editor an enable JoystickPlugin

+x) If you have an compiled version of the plugins you can copy/move the joystickplugin-directory to the projects-plugins-directory you want to use it.

 Note:
 Linux Graphics: On my NVidia GTX750TI i need -opengl4 parameter for the editor.